slochower/smirnoff-host-guest-manuscript/manuscript.md

 ![The dihedral energy term applied to H1-C1-C2-O2 in SMIRNOFF99Frosst and GAFF v1.7.
 Atom names refer to [@fig:atom-names].](images/SMIRNOFF99Frosst-vs-GAFF-v1.7-H1-C2-C2-O2.png){#fig:dihedral width=3.5in}

-The dihedral parameters in GAFF v2.1 differ significantly from those in SMIRNOFF99Frosst.
+The dihedral parameters in GAFF v2.1 differ from those in SMIRNOFF99Frosst, in a number of ways.
+There are several dihedrals that have a different number of terms in either force field (Table @tbl:S99-vs-GAFF-v2.1-missing).

+[While this table is accurate, it might not be the best representation because some missing terms happen to correspond to a 0.00 kcal/mol force constant in GAFF v2.1.
+It might be more useful to exclude those.]{.banner .lightgrey}

 |   |  |  |  |  |  | SMIRNOFF99Frosst | GAFF v2.1 |
 | --- | --- | --- | --- | --- | --- | --- | --- |